Spirik/GEM/README.md

   Title of the menu item displayed on the screen (in this case - name of the button).

 * **buttonAction**
-  *Type*: `reference to function`
+  *Type*: `pointer to function`
-  Reference to function that will be executed when menu item is activated.
+  Pointer to function that will be executed when menu item is activated.
 Action-specific [context](#appcontext) can be created, which can have its own enter (setup) and exit callbacks as well as loop function.

 #### Constants